 Submerge present visceral, challenging and immersive digital arts, made by diverse artists from all walks of life.
 We believe in the power of arts to enrich lives, encourage people to think about the world from new perspectives and bring communities together.

-Submerge produce Bristol International Digital Arts Festival (BIDAF), a multi-artform festival of theatre, music, installation, sound and digital art, clubs, talks and workshops.
-The festival is produced in partnership with Watershed, We The Curious, Colston Hall, Arnolfini and Loco Klub.
+Submerge produce a biennial multi-artform festival of theatre, music, installation, sound and digital art, clubs, talks and workshops.
+The 2019 edition was produced in partnership with Watershed, We The Curious, Colston Hall, Arnolfini and Loco Klub.

-Submerge BIDAF 2016 brought together a pioneering mix of live performance, audiovisual art and electronic music throughout an array of unusual venues in Bristol; from an 18th century church to a former mortuary.
+Submerge Festival 2016 brought together a pioneering mix of live performance, audiovisual art and electronic music throughout an array of unusual venues in Bristol; from an 18th century church to a former mortuary.

 Submerge was the first festival of its kind in Bristol, presenting local and international musicians and artists who wouldn’t normally be shown together, and who are rarely seen in the Southwest.
 Each of the eight festival events offered audiences a diverse, visceral and immersive art experience.
 Audiences could attend the whole festival, or choose individual events.